Academic Catalog

 Current Tuition and Fees: Tuition and fees are subject to change by the WSU Board of Governors without notice.

-Special Circumstances: The Office of Student Financial Aid recognizes that students may have extenuating financial circumstances that the standard need analysis form (FAFSA) does not consider.
-Applicants may request a review of extenuating circumstances that they believe affect their financial aid eligibility by submitting a Special Circumstances Appeal Form.
+Special Circumstances: The Office of Student Financial Aid acknowledges that students may have extenuating financial circumstances that are not addressed by the standard need analysis form (FAFSA).
+Applicants may request a review of these circumstances by submitting a Special Circumstances Appeal Form if they believe it affects their financial aid eligibility.

 Eligibility and Conditions of Financial Aid

 Students must be enrolled in an eligible degree- or certificate-granting program to receive financial aid funds.
-Enrollment must be at least half-time to be considered eligible for most types of aid.
-At the undergraduate level, enrollment for six credits is considered half-time and enrollment for twelve or more credits is considered full-time.
-Some scholarships may require enrollment in fifteen credit hours each fall and winter semester.
+Enrollment must be at least half-time to qualify for most types of aid.
+For undergraduates, enrollment in six credits is considered half-time, while twelve or more credits is considered full-time.
+Some scholarships may require that you earn fifteen credit hours each fall and winter semester.

-Non-degree programs have aid limitations and not all programs are eligible for financial aid.
-OSFA can provide more information about non-degree programs, including a list of specific certificate programs that are ineligible for financial aid.
+Non-degree programs have aid limitations, and not all programs are eligible for financial aid.
+The Office of Student Financial Aid (OSFA) provides additional information on non-degree programs, including a list of specific certificate programs that are ineligible for financial aid, on our website.

 Prerequisite coursework aid eligibility is limited.
 Determination of aid eligibility requires submission of the Prerequisite Coursework Aid Request Form, which is available on our website.